 Registration will open Thursday, April 16.
 Click here to register.

 There are no tickets for Mostly Lost 4 therefore there is nothing to be mailed.
 Registration is limited to one per cart so that we can gather the name and email address of each attendee.
+Each registration requires a unique name and email address.
 If you are registering multiple people then please enter each person’s name and email address and not your own multiple times.

 The last day to register for “Mostly Lost 4” is Monday, June 1st.
 If for any reason you are unable to attend Mostly Lost (and really why would you not?) then please let us know.
 Refunds on registration can only be completed until May 29th.
 After that registration is non-refundable.

 Once you have registered you should receive a confirmation email from the State Theatre.
 Double check any spam folders that you have if you did not receive that email.
 The email comes from “Box Office” with a subject title of “Your order has been submitted.”
 If you cannot find that email but wish to have another one sent to you then call or email the State Theatre.
 Every week all of the email addresses gathered from registration will receive an email from email@example.com providing a link to a survey where registrants will choose their t-shirt size, and be given a chance to note any dietary restrictions which will preclude you from eating the lunches as described above.

 What is included in my $60 registration?
 Happiness.
 And how can you put a price on that?

 Registration to Mostly Lost 4 covers all activities and screenings including but not limited to: lunch on all three days (Thursday, June 11, Friday, June 12, and Saturday, June 13), entrance to both of the evening screenings at the State Theatre (Friday, June 12 and Saturday, June 13) a Mostly Lost 4 t-shirt, and the closing night reception.